HOME / PROBATE ESTATE TOOLBOX

 Your Role as a Representative

 If you are named in a Will, you will likely need to apply for Letters Testamentary.
-This document is your "Golden Ticket"—it proves to banks and title companies that you have the legal authority to act.
+This document is what banks and title companies require us to verify before any real estate listing or closing documents can be signed by an estate representative.
 Most hearings for these letters are now handled via Zoom; you can check the current Hidalgo County Virtual Hearing Protocols to see if you need to travel to the courthouse in Edinburg.

 Transitioning the Property